Quebecer graduating from Polytechnique with service dog who attended every class - Montreal | Globalnews.ca

-When Victor Bal walks across the stage to collect his mechanical engineering degree at Montreal’s École Polytechnique, his service dog Kopeck will be by his side — just as she’s been for every single class.
+When Victor Bal walks across the stage to collect his mechanical engineering degree at Polytechnique Montréal, his service dog Kopeck will be by his side — just as she’s been for every single class.

 When Bal was 12, he was one of the first students to attend classes with a service dog that was trained by Quebec’s Mira foundation to support youth with autism spectrum disorder.
 Now the foundation says that at age 27, Bal is among the first people to have benefited from a Mira ASD service dog to graduate from university.